redamarzouk/Extractor_Agent/README.md

 the Invoice identifier is directly substracted for the invoice file name, even if it's not a number it will be always detected.

-For further queries, contact me on linkedin: https://www.linkedin.com/in/reda-marzouk-a28639130/